This joint degree allows you to equally split your studies between History and Spanish language and literature.

 In addition to these mandatory course units there are a number of optional course units available during your degree studies.
 The following is a selection of optional course units that are likely to be available.
 Please note that although the College will keep changes to a minimum, new units may be offered or existing units may be withdrawn, for example, in response to a change in staff.
 Applicants will be informed if any significant changes need to be made.

-History: Mao to Mandela - Tentieth Century Leaders of the Non-Western World
+Mao to Mandela - Twentieth Century Leaders of the Non-Western World

 Spanish: International Film 1 - Contexts and Practices